 If you are not the only one working with ads on your site, you might want to set the ADVANCED_ADS_DISALLOW_PHP constant in your wp-config.php and disable the PHP option completely.

 Secure ad networks

 The biggest thread when running ads are codes from ad networks.
 There is a new ad network every other day, and it is hard to keep track on all of them.
-It happened more than once to me as a publisher that an ad network was not delivering the “secure” and “family friendly” ads they promised in the first place and instead displayed spammy ads to dubious URL on my websites.
+It happened more than once to me as a publisher that an ad network was not delivering the “secure” and “family-friendly” ads they promised in the first place and instead displayed spammy ads to dubious URLs on my websites.